rbsdev/CRSE/README.md

 CRSE
 ====

-Context Relevant Search Engine using Lucene, Ontologies and OpenNLP
+"Context Relevant Search Engine"

+A search engine based on Lucene, Ontologies and OpenNLP that aims to provide to the community a search engine that deliver content and ad based on ranking the user flow and input.

+Developed by RBS Dev Team at Tecnopuc-RS Brasil